Breast Reconstruction: Benefits vs. Cosmesis

 Flying Home After DIEP Flap Breast Reconstruction

 Flying home after DIEP flap breast reconstruction surgery has the potential of both emotional and physical impact for patients.
 It was for me and I’d like to share my experience with you.
 I recommend securing a wheelchair to get you to the gate.
 It was invaluable for me for two reasons.
 I didn’t have to worry about walking fast to my next connection and it eliminated excess swelling and pain from walking long distances at the airport.
 It gets you through TSA much faster, too!
 Physical Impact of Flying Home I highly recommend you have a travel partner for phase one of DIEP flap breast reconstruction surgery.
-I did and they can do the heavier lifting for you.
+They can do the heavier lifting for you.
 You will be instructed not to lift anything over ten pounds for six weeks after surgery.
 Lighten up the purse this one time, ladies.
-I suggest the following items: Lip balm to Continue Reading →
+I suggest the following items: Detailed Instructions and Discussions with Flight Continue Reading →